aaronrine/freemoney/README.md

-on a mac, run `npm start` and press i with your phone connected to the computer.
+on a mac, run `npm start` and press i with your phone connected to the computer over usb.